coolbnjmn/image_to_price/README.md

 This is currently formatted to receive an input PDF of images, which are in my personal use case coming from ScanSnap, where trading cards are being scanned to be catalogued and valued.

+You will need Google Cloud Vision API credentials.

 #### Installation

 Python v3.9.7